casinthecloud/php-cas-client-demo/README.md

 ![English](https://www.casinthecloud.com/img/other/flag_en.png)

 PHP demo using the phpCAS client (v1.3.3) to protect a web application.
+Install the dependency using Composer: `php composer.phar install`.

 Use your favourite xAMP tool with **www** as the document root to start the webapp on **http://localhost**.
 The url 'protected/index.php' is protected and should trigger a CAS authentication.